 Teaching and Learning

-This high-quality degree programme combines intellectual challenge with relevance to current environmental issues and through choosing your own taught modules, you’ll create a course that suits your own interests and career goals.
-All our teaching is informed by up-to-date research, helping you to become familiar with today’s most pressing issues.
+This high quality degree programme combines intellectual challenge with relevance to current environmental issues.
+Through choosing your own taught modules, you’ll create a course that suits your own interests and career goals.
+All of our teaching is informed by up to date research, helping you to become familiar with today’s most pressing issues.

 You’ll be trained in the techniques of climate research and gain an authoritative and up-to-date view of natural and anthropogenic climatic change.
 You’ll also look at climate history, present-day climate variation and climate prediction, and the effects of climate variability on human welfare and the natural world.